 - applying detergent and cleaning solutions

-Its axial cam pump, which utilizes an impressive 208 cc engine, may deliver a pressure of up to 3400 PSI (almost 57 times more than a standard garden hose) and a flow of up to 2.5 GPM.
-These values correspond to a cleaning power of 8500 Cleaning Units.
+Using an impressive 208 cc engine, its axial cam pump delivers a pressure of up to 3400 PSI (roughly 57 times more than a standard garden hose) and a flow of up to 2.5 GPM (CETA-certified values).
+Together, the values result in a cleaning power of 8500 Cleaning Units.

-With a dual start mechanism, the DeWalt engine of this gas-powered pressure washer provides convenience and reliability: you can either choose the practical electric start, or the traditional pull-start mechanism.
-Yet, it must be noted that the 20V battery, which is necessary for the electric start, is not included.
+The DeWalt engine provides a convenient and reliable start of this gas-powered pressure washer, with a dual start mechanism: you may freely choose between the more modern electric start, or the old-school pull-start mechanism.
+However, it should be noted that the 20V battery that is mandatory for the electric start is not included.

-Gasoline is stored in a steel fuel tank with a maximum capacity of 0.68 gallon.
+Gasoline storage is facilitated by a steel fuel tank with a maximum capacity of 0.68 gallon.

 Design & Handling

 The wheelbarrow design of the DeWalt DXPW3400PR grants mobility and stability to the unit.
-Its sturdy welded steel frame provides longevity to the assembly.
+The robust and sturdy welded steel frame offers longevity to the assembly.
 The reversible handle offers further versatility, as its different positions make the unit less bulky when stored.

-The DeWalt DXPW3400PR's package includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, with a more detailed description below.
+Along with the DeWalt DXPW3400PR itself, the package also includes a spray gun, a wand, a pressure hose, 5 nozzles and a detergent injection feature, which are discussed in further detail below.

-- Soap injection: While the device doesn't feature a soap tank, detergent supply is ensured by a siphon hose.
+- Soap injection: Detergent is fed in through a siphon hose, since the device lacks a soap tank.
 Whenever a soap nozzle is connected, the detergent is automatically added to the water.

 - Pressure hose: A neat storage for the included 25 ft ⌀1/4" high-pressure hose is facilitated by a set of convenient hooks.

-- Spray gun and wand: A side hook enables you to easily store the included classic ergonomic spray gun and its wand.
-The gun features a rotating auxiliary side handle to further improve the comfort of both left and right-handed users.
+- Spray gun and wand: The included classic ergonomic spray gun and its wand can be easily stored in a side hook.
+A rotating auxiliary side handle further improves both left-handed and right-handed users' comfort.